Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I might be swayed if you offered me a furnished mountain lodge with a fantastic view, fully stocked refrigerator and months on end of solitude, plus a four wheel drive vehicle to access it, but a headlamp?

 I have no affiliate or income generating arrangement with the Dorcy Company.
+My opinion and comments cannot be bought.

 As always, my intention is to make you aware of reasonably priced hiking gear that works.